 Summer Work Permits

-Summer work permits will be issued Thursdays between the hours of 9:30 am and 1:30 pm.
+Summer work permits will be issued Mondays through Thursdays between the hours of 9:00 am and 4:00 pm, Fridays, 9:00 am to 11:30 am beginning June 6, 2022.
 You don't need an appointment but please have your documentation completed (see numbers 1 through 4 below).
 Please email Terry Kershaw at email@example.com for assistance.

 All students under the age of 18 who have not received their diplomas must obtain a work permit prior to starting employment.
 All students who attend one of the six high schools in the district or New Directions must obtain their work permit during the summer at Poway Adult School.

 All minors under the age of 18 employed by parents must have a work permit.
 Minors who have high school diplomas, have passed the state proficiency examination or are performing certain types of employment are exempt from this requirement.
 Labor laws prohibit non-farm employment of children younger than 14.
 Special rules apply to agricultural work, domestic work in a private home, and the entertainment industry.

 During the school year minors must meet mandatory school attendance laws and academic requirements in order to obtain work permits.
 Schools have the legal right to restrict or reduce the type of employment and/or the hours of work if evidence is shown that the schoolwork or health of the minor is being impaired by the employment.

 - Download a “Request for Work Permit & Statement of Intent to Employ Minor” Form CDE B1-1 at https://www.cde.ca.gov/ci/ct/we/workpermitsforstudents.asp.
 The form can also be emailed to you upon request.
 Email firstname.lastname@example.org if you need a form.

 - The employer must complete and sign the section “To be filled in and signed by employer”.

 - Student must complete sections “Minor’s Information” and “School Information”.